-It is a very exciting time for a home buyer to begin their home search, and there are some considerations that need to be taken into account, and to help the buyer understand the home buying process.
+When you are shopping for a home, there are some things to take into consideration.
+It is a very exciting time for a home buyer to begin their home search, and to help the buyer understand the home buying process.
 There are home buying rules and etiquette which need to be followed and adhered to when searching for a home.
 Whether you have scheduled appointments with your agent or open houses, these are important rules to follow when going through the home buying process!

 Love Your Realtor – Don’t Call Other Agents

 If a buyer has obtained their own representation, then that Realtor needs to be the contact person for the buyer.
 It is very easy in today’s times to search the internet and find a home.
 And then that buyer might think they are being helpful by calling the listing agent or another agent who also has that listing on their site.
 Leave the scheduling of appointments and contacting other Realtors up to the agent who was hired to represent the buyer.